Abhijeet1201/Data-Visualization-with-Python/README.md

 # Data-Visualization-with-Python
-Data Exploration and visualization for a fictional company
+Data Exploration and visualization for a fictional company using Matplotlib, seaborn and bokeh libraries